Leon740/Leon740/README.md

 In the peak seasons (January, August) the website attracts around 2500 users daily.

 * Built a design system from scratch (set of common components and styles)
-**Result**: consistent design across the entire project
+  **Result**: Consistent design across the entire project

 * Led the architecture solution to use TailwindCss as the primary design tool and Vite bundler instead of Webpack
-**Result**: Performance raised to 98%, Page load time reduced to 0.76 seconds
+  **Result**: Performance raised to 98 %, Page load time reduced to 0.76 seconds

 * Setup code splitting rules and conventions
   **Result**: Bundle size reduced to 17 kb per page

 * Setup code Prettier, ESLint code linter, Husky git hooks for code consistency and documentation

-* Configure Vite, PostCss, TailwindCss, Scss, Jest, Rtl and other tools
+* Configured Vite, PostCss, TailwindCss, Scss, Jest, Rtl and other tools
-**Result**: consistent, easy to maintain codebase, with clean git history
+  **Result**: Consistent, easy to maintain codebase, with clean git history

-* Analyze tasks backlog, define priorities and assign tasks
+* Analyzed tasks backlog, defined priorities and assigned tasks

-* Attend design brainstorming, prototyping sessions
+* Attended design brainstorming, prototyping sessions
-**Result**: super easy to use UI led to higher booking conversion
+  **Result**: Super easy to use UI led to higher booking conversion

-* Mentor junior developers and provide team members with support (ex. mocking 3rd party apis for testing)
+* Mentored junior developers and provided team members with support (e.g., mocking 3rd party APIs for testing)

-* Divide the team to smaller groups for large features
+* Divided the team into smaller groups for large features
   **Result**: Large feature release time reduced to 18 hours

 *Technologies: TypeScript, Next, Redux Toolkit, Tailwind, Scss, Vitest, Jest, Rtl, Vite, GraphQL*